Christ Church College

 Wolsey was himself a former member of Magdalen College.
 He became Master of Magdalen in 1500, but that was merely a brief stopover on his meteoric rise to power as chief advisor and chaplain to Henry VIII.

-In 1525 Wolsey, also founder of Hampton Court Palace, aquired the Augustinian priory on the site of St. Frideswide's abbey (see Anglo-Saxon Oxford).
+In 1525 Wolsey, also the founder of Hampton Court Palace, acquired the Augustinian priory on the site of St. Frideswide's abbey (see Anglo-Saxon Oxford).
 Wolsey had the site cleared, and began construction of a grandiose complex of buildings around a green quadrangle (now known as Tom Quad).
 By the time of Wolsey's death in 1529 the college was still incomplete - not surprising considering the scope of Wolsey's project.

 The college was originally called Cardinal College, but after Wolsey's death Henry VIII took over the college and it was renamed Henry VIII's College.

 In 1545 the dean of the college, "gave" the college and all its possessions to the king.
 On the same day the Bishop of Oxford also "gave" the see of Osney to the crown.
 Henry then combined the see and the college in a unique establishment he called Christ Church.
 The church of St. Frideswide in one stroke became the chapel of Christ Church and the Cathedral of Oxford.

 The royal connection with Christ Church continued during the English Civil War.
 King Charles chose Christ Church as his residence.
 His court sat in the Deanery, and the royalist "Parliament" convened in the Great Hall.
 The king attended serice in the church daily, sitting in the Vice-Chancellor's stall.